vinaychilukuri/vinaychilukuri.github.io/_cases/2 - sadhguru-app.md

 ### Analytics

-Upon studying the navigation patterns of the users from analytics data, most of it was going to Sadhguru's pages which had a lot of articles, videos.
+Studying analytics data revealed that ~70% of the traffic was going to Sadhguru's pages which had a lot of articles and videos.
 People were also very interested to know where Sadhguru is going to be at any given point of time; their curiosity about his schedule was high.
 This was one of the most viewed pages on the desktop version of the website.

-## 2) Content - Constructing the Information Architecture
+## 2) Constructing the Information Architecture

 Given that there were so many navigation items on the web, I did not want the user to feel the same on the mobile app.
 In the need to accommodate all of the content on the website, I prioritized the content according to user needs and business needs and then re-evaluated the IA of the website.

 ![img]({{page.img_dir}}/isha-web-nav.png)